dsrichard97/consulting-f9477/content/pages/index.md

       At CSULB, we are dedicated to delivering both impactful results and practical solutions.
 As statisticians, we are committed to continual growth and adaptation to serve our community more effectively, embodying core values of integrity, innovation, and collaboration.
-These principles guide us in providing specialized statistical consulting that upholds the highest professional standards, leverages the latest advancements, and fosters strong partnerships for transformative outcomes.
     actions:
       - label: Get started
         altText: ''